-Taken together, the above two pieces of evidence demonstrate that a very strong first stage exists in this setting.
-The incentives to misreport collapse in the treatment group at the time of the reform as both their output tax liability and input tax entitlement crash down to a near-zero level.
-Such a salient drop in incentives is likely to induce sharp behavioral responses to which I turn next.
+The above two pieces of evidence show that the incentives to misreport collapse in the treatment group at the time of the reform as both their output tax liability and input tax credit fall to a near-zero level.
+Such a sharp change in incentives is likely to induce sharp behavioral responses to which I turn next.